telerik/xaml-docs/controls/radcalculator/calculatorpicker.md

 # Calculator Picker

-The `RadCalculatorPicker` control is a drop down button with a `RadCalendar` in its drop down content.
+The `RadCalculatorPicker` control is a drop down button with a `RadCalculator` in its drop down content.
 The button content shows the calculated value of the calculator.

 #### __[XAML] Defining RadCalculatorPicker__
 {{region radcalculatorpicker-gettingstarted-0}}